kamaliravi31/Market-Segmentation/README.md

 9. **One-Hot Encoding**: Encode clusters into the dataset as target variables.
 10. **Training and Testing Data Split**: Divide data into training and testing sets.
 11. **Build Decision Tree Model**: Develop a Decision Tree classifier to segment customers.
-12. **Confusion Matrix**: Evaluate model performance with a confusion matrix.
-13. **Market Segmentation Website Creation**: Deploy a website for real-time customer classification.
+12. **Market Segmentation web application Creation**: Deploy a web application for real-time customer classification.

 ## Description